 So yes, this titular evolution happened on Facebook.
 Amongst a group of complete Outlander nutbars.
 And I think it's better if I just leave it at that.

-If, on the other hand, you’ve always wanted to take your own piece out of that green-eyed, one-balled Irish bastard, then stick around and scroll on down.
-Leroi’s roommate
+If you've always wanted to take your own piece out of that green-eyed, one-balled Irish bastard, then stick around and scroll on down.
+Leroi's roommate

 s are is waiting...